top of page

 Connecticut

-In 2022 and 2023 CT failed to pass bills to ban neonic use on lawns and
+In 2022, 2023 and 2024 CT raised but failed to pass bills to ban neonic use on

 2022 bans the use of the neurotoxin pesticide chlorpyrifos on golf courses